 Franklin Barbecue

-The restaurant with the most prominent reputation and longest queues in East Austin is Franklin's BBQ, which has received national acclaim and more than its share of celebrities, including President Obama, Anthony Bourdain, and David Chang.
+Franklin's BBQ has the most prominent reputation and longest queues in East Austin.
+It has received national acclaim and more than its share of celebrities, including President Obama, Anthony Bourdain, and David Chang.

 900 E 11th St, Austin, TX, franklinbbq.com